amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > And I click the button "Forgot password?"
 >
-> When I see a section saying: "Insert your phone number or e-mail in order to receive a code"
+> When I see a section saying: "Insert your phone number or email in order to receive a code"
 >
-> And I insert a valid e-mail
+> And I insert a valid email
 >
-> Then I should see a notification saying "Insert the code sent to your e-mail" before change the password
+> Then I should see a notification saying "Insert the code sent to your email" before change the password